 The field of early childhood development has been dominated by western perspectives.
 We want to elevate parenting practices from around the world, to give every parent and caregiver access to early childhood education that is reflective of their culture, their traditions, and their practices.

-The program will initially be launched in Indonesia, followed by Afghanistan and Namibia.
+The program has launched in Indonesia, followed by Afghanistan and Namibia.
 By 2024, the program will have been rolled out in 30 countries around the globe, spanning five continents.

 Minderoo Foundation has partnered with TED and UNICEF to showcase Thrive by Five’s global mission to raise awareness about the importance of brain development in the first five years.